 Rancheria Falls Trail is a 1.6 mile lightly trafficked out and back trail located near Shaver Lake, California that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.
 Dogs are also able to use this trail.

-The first right about 1 mile after the China Peak Ski Resort (previously known as Sierra Summit) If you pass the Kokanee Work Camp, you have gone too far.
-Once you turn around, the trail sign is visable and hids the 8S31 road sign.
+The first right about 1 mile after the China Peak Ski Resort (previously known as Sierra Summit).
+If you pass the Kokanee Work Camp, you have gone too far.
+Once you turn around, the trail sign is visible and hides the 8S31 road sign.
 It's about 1.3mi on a dirt road that ends with parking and a restroom.

 Easy hike with nice views, and a lot of bees.
 There is parking and a restroom right at the trailhead.
 The road up is a little bumpy but not too bad.
 My dog loved it :)